Wandalen/wMathVector/doc/eng/tutorial/Introduction.md

 - a typed buffer ( BufferTyped )
 - an adapter ( VectorAdapter )

-To use the vector in the form of an array or a buffer, use the namespace `_.avector`.
+To use the vector in the form of an array or a buffer, use the namespace `_.vector`.
 To use the vector specified by the adapter, use the namespace `_.vectorAdapter`.

 ### Simple operation on vectors